 Source: Apple Annual report

-The total amount of marketable securities (Short term and long term) that Apple holds is in excess of $184 billion dollars, whereas the Cash and Cash equivalents are at meagre $21 billion dollars.
-Some of the important observation which one can derive by looking at above data are as follows -:
+The total amount of these securities (Short term and long term) that Apple holds is in excess of $184 billion, whereas the Cash and Cash equivalentsCash And Cash EquivalentsCash and Cash Equivalents are assets that are short-term and highly liquid investments that can be readily converted into cash and have a low risk of price fluctuation.
+Cash and paper money, US Treasury bills, undeposited receipts, and Money Market funds are its examples.
+They are normally found as a line item on the top of the balance sheet asset. are at meager $21 billion.
+Some of the vital observation which one can derive by looking at the above data is as follows -:

-Why invest in Marketable Securities?
+Why Invest in Marketable Securities?

-- Regulatory requirement – In order to raise funds and loans from financial institutions, corporates have to follow certain guidelines and rules known as covenants which safeguards the interest of lenders.
+- Regulatory requirement – In order to raise funds and loans from financial institutions, corporates have to follow specific guidelines and rules known as covenantsCovenantsCovenant refers to the borrower's promise to the lender, quoted on a formal debt agreement stating the former's obligations and limitations.
+It is a standard clause of the bond contracts and loan agreements. that safeguard the interest of lenders.
 These covenants are agreed upon by the borrower and lender and are specified in every loan agreement.
-Covenants are often in form of ratios which the borrower has to maintain throughout the loan period.
+Debt Covenants are often in the form of ratios that the borrower has to maintain throughout the loan period.
 These ratios mostly deal with liquidity and long term solvency health of companies.
-Maintenance of marketable securities helps in meeting out solvency ratios since most of the marketable securities are considered as current assets.
-Hence higher the amount of marketable securities, higher will be the current ratio and liquid ratio. (also, checkout Ratio Analysis)
+Maintenance of these marketable securities helps in meeting out solvency ratiosSolvency RatiosSolvency Ratios are the ratios which are calculated to judge the financial position of the organization from a long-term solvency point of view.
+These ratios measure the firm’s ability to satisfy its long-term obligations and are closely tracked by investors to understand and appreciate the ability of the business to meet its long-term liabilities and help them in decision making for long-term investment of their funds in the business. since most of the marketable securities are considered as current assets.
+Hence higher the number of such securities, the higher will be the current ratio and liquid ratio. (also, checkout Ratio Analysis)

-All the above features and advantages of marketable securities have made them quite popular means of financial instrument.
+All the above features and advantages of marketable securities on the balance sheet have made them quite popular means of the financial instrument.
 Almost every company holds some amount of marketable securities.
 The specific reason for holding these depends significantly on the solvencySolvencySolvency of a company means its ability to meet the long term financial commitments, continue its operation in the foreseeable future and achieve long term growth.
 It indicates that the entity will conduct its business with ease. and financial condition of the company.
-Despite many advantages, there are some limitations like low return, default risk and inflation risk associated with marketable securities.
-Marketable securities are held by the company for trading purpose or liquidity purpose.
-Generally, these are held up to their maturity period, but company may sell them prior to their stated maturities for strategic reasons including, but not limited to, anticipation of credit deterioration and duration management.
+Despite many advantages, there are some limitations like low return, default risk, and inflation risk associated with marketable securities.
+The company holds them for trading purposes or liquidity purposes.
+Generally, these are held up to their maturity period.
+Still, the company may sell them before their stated maturities for strategic reasons, including, but not limited to, the anticipation of credit deterioration and duration management.